K4fledmanish/Table-View-Static-Content/README.md

 # Table-View-Static-Content
-Table Views with Static Content using Objective C and Xcode
+Table Views with Static Content using Auto Layout, TableViewController and Segues.